asifichy/TotalMin/README.md

-# Total min from hour and min
+# Find total min from hour and min in C